outcomesinsights/conceptql/doc/spec.md

 5. How do we want to look up standard vocab concepts?
      - I think Marc’s approach is a bit heavy-handed

-### Slots and Variables
 Some statements maybe very useful and it would be handy to reuse the bulk of the statement, but perhaps vary just a few things about it.
 ConceptQL supports the idea of using variables to represent sub-expressions.
 The variable node is used as a place holder to say "some criteria set belongs here".
 That variable can be defined in another part of the criteria set and will be used in all places the variable node appears.

+### Future Work for Define and Recall
-If a variable node is used, but not defined, the concept is still valid, but will fail to run until a definition for all missing variables is provided.
+I'd like to make it so if a variable node is used, but not defined, the concept is still valid, but will fail to run until a definition for all missing variables is provided.

-I don't have a good feel for:
+But I don't have a good feel for:

-- How to represent a variable node in a diagram
 - Whether we should have users name the variables, or auto-assign a name?
     - We risk name collisions if a concept includes a sub-concept with the same variable name
     - Probably need to name space all variables